core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 IANA is instructed to add the following note to the registry:

-> "Note: As per {{&SELF}}, temporary registrations in the Expert Review range are approved by Designated Experts.
+> "Note: As per {{&SELF}}, temporary registrations within the 0-255 range are approved by Designated Experts.
 > These registrations are not subject to the formal {{-iana-early}} renewal process."

 --- back